aladinyo/react-form-ui/README.md

 9. login again and delete your account or keep it

 ## Prototype design with adobe xd
-You have the adobe xd file with contains the desgin of the application you can modify it to create your own design version of the app
+You have the adobe xd file wich contains the desgin of the application you can modify it to create your own design version of the app

 ## Installing and lunching the app